bySalvatore/Kagami-Taiga/README.md

 To initialize your local repository using the LineageOS trees, use a command like this:

-repo init -u git://github.com/LineageOS/android.git -b cm-14.1
-Then to sync up:
+repo init -u git://github.com/Kagami-Taiga/android.git -b master Then to sync up:

 repo sync